What is Growth Marketing? Growth Marketing Approaches and Elements

 AARRR: acquisition, activation, retention, revenue and referral

-We can briefly summarize the phases of the model that comes out with the stages of acquisition, activation, retention, referral and revenue, which express the steps of the pirate metrics funnel:
+We can briefly summarize the phases of the model that come out with the stages of acquisition, activation, retention, referral and revenue, which express the steps of the pirate metrics funnel:

 • Acquisition: Customers who found the product and came